 - Do you have any questions for me?

-Make sure you're well prepared for this Cashier Clerk interview questions as you won't likely get a second chance to really shine.
+Note down your answers.
+These may be useful later if the interviewers wish to confirm any answer with you as they forget or wish to discuss more.
 Find out about which type of interview it is, how many interviewers and candidates there are, it is a formal interview or informal one.

 Cashier Clerk interview questions (Behavioral interview).

 - What kinds of situations do you find most stressful?

 - What can you do for us that other candidates cant?

 - What do you like and dislike about the job we are discussing?

 - Give me an example of a high-pressure situation?

 - What kind of personality do you work best with and why?

 Cashier Clerk interview questions (Competency Based job interview).

 - What was the most stressful situation you have faced?